Registering datasets in Pure

 You can add the same person multiple times if they had several roles.

-Affiliation on the dataset
+Affiliation to the dataset

 For each person provide their affiliation at the time that the dataset was created.
 This field should be automatically generated but you may need to update it if the person has since moved to a different department.